ke126/potato-proxy/README.md

 # Potato Proxy

-An extremely simple HTTP reverse proxy in Go.
+An extremely simple L7 HTTP reverse proxy written in Go.
 Useful for proxying containers which you do not want to expose to the external network.

-## How to use
+## Getting started

 The following two environment variables are required: